syncfusion-content/blazor-docs/blazor/treeview/virtualization.md

 ![Blazor TreeView with virtualization](./images/virtualization.gif)

-## Limitations for Virtualization

-* Virtualization is not compatible with expand and collapse animation.
-* Select all action will select only visible items in UI.
+N> Virtualization is not compatible with expand and collapse animation.
+Select all action will select only visible items in UI.